Anisote/alasource.info/README.md

 - ~~Improve the search bar in ignoring accent https://datatables.net/forums/discussion/36473/datatables-search-filter-special-characters-with-html-data~~ - 04/07/2021
 - ~~Reduce margin for the small resolutions~~ - 05/07/2021
 - ~~Implement hcaptcha in the contact form~~ - 11/07/2021
-- Fix bug about column filter when a search is done
+- ~~Fix bug about column filter when a search is done~~ - 12/07/2021
 - Add a function to create tags and modify tags in the administration panel
 - Edit fields for an information entry
 - Resize the datable when the zoom changed